xBracey/audit/README.md

 To view the JSON in a nice readable format, open the following page http://chris.photobooks.com/json/default.htm and paste the generated JSON into the input.

+#### Manually add pages
+Sometimes there are  pages which can't be accessed from the home page or can't be accessed from clicking a link (For example a search page which requires the user to type a string into a text bar and hit search).
+These pages can be searched through as well by adding them to the pages array in the settings.json file.
+All pages should start with the character '/'.

 ## Results
 Results of the auditing tool can be found in the four directories of the directory created by the tool.
 The four folders are as follows: